 10. Towels and Napkins

-Finally, a set of cotton napkins will be more useful than any lobster bibs.
-In his book Lobster at Home, Boston seafood chef Jasper White points out, “bibs do little more than provide the lobster juices a funnel straight to your lap.”
-A nice set of of gingham napkins will not only decorate the table, but protect your clothes from the lobster juices.
+Finally, a set of cotton napkins will be more useful than lobster bibs.
+In his book Lobster at Home, Boston seafood chef Jasper White points out that “bibs” do little more than funnel the lobster juices straight to your lap.
+A nice set of gingham napkins will not only decorate the table but also protect your clothes from the lobster juices.

 Get Cracking at your Lobster Party

 Most lobster events are informal gatherings among friends and family, so making a mess is part of the fun.
-If your throwing a lobster bash you can place the lobster utensils in the center of the table to share.
+If you’re throwing a lobster bash, you can place the lobster utensils in the center of the table for everyone to share.

-With formal and celebratory events presentation is important.
-Right after the lobster comes out of the pot you can either pre-crack the lobsters or remove the meat altogether.
-This way your guests can enjoy lobster with minimal work and a little less mess.
-Dress up your the table with Chardonnay glasses and fancy gingham napkins; and save the plastic bibs for your fourth of July lobster bake.
+Presentation is important at formal and celebratory events.
+Right after the lobster comes out of the pot, you can either pre-crack the lobsters or remove the meat altogether.
+This way, your guests can enjoy lobster with minimal work and a little less mess.
+Dress up your table with Chardonnay glasses and fancy gingham napkins, and save the plastic bibs for your Fourth of July lobster bake.

 Great tips!